-In early 1991, a Season 5 episode had two female characters, Abby, played by Michele Greene and the newcomer C.J., played by Amanda Donohoe kissing each other.
-The scene was recognized as the first kiss between two women in a prime time American series and was considered quite controversial.
+In early 1991, a season five episode had two female characters, Abby (Michele Greene) and the newcomer C.J.
+(Amanda Donohoe) kissing each other.
+The scene was recognized as the first kiss between two women in a prime time American series, and was considered quite controversial.

-Series co-creator Terry Louise Fisher, former deputy district attorney for Los Angeles County, former entertainment lawyer for 20th Century Fox, and producer-writer for Cagney & Lacey (1981), composed a form letter she was thinking of sending to lawyers who complained about the show: "Dear So-and-so: If I were a good lawyer, I'd still be practicing law.
-Instead, I'm stuck in Hollywood, making 10 times as much money.
-I hope you are as conscientious about your clients as you are about our show.
+Series co-Creator Terry Louise Fisher, former Deputy District Attorney for Los Angeles County, former entertainment lawyer for 20th Century Fox, and Producer and Writer for Cagney & Lacey (1981), composed a form letter she was thinking of sending to lawyers who complained about the show: "Dear So-and-so: If I were a good lawyer, I'd still be practicing law.
+Instead, I'm stuck in Hollywood, making ten times as much money.
+I hope you are as conscientious about your clients, as you are about our show.
 Thank for your writing."

-Series creator Steven Bochco was so taken with the show being parodied on the cover of the October 1987 issue of Mad Magazine that he staged a photo shoot with the show's actors in the exact same positions that their caricatures had appeared on the magazine's cover.
+Series Creator Steven Bochco was so taken with the show being parodied on the cover of the October 1987 issue of Mad Magazine, that he staged a photo shoot with the show's actors and actresses in the exact same positions that their caricatures had appeared on the magazine's cover.
 Mad Magazine ran the photo in a subsequent issue.

-In one episode Kathy Bates plays a woman who's husband is molesting her daughter, and the state won't protect her when she reports it, so she decides to take the law into her own hands.
-Coincidentally, this is almost the exact same plot as Delores Claiborne, a movie she would star in 5 years later.
+In one episode, Kathy Bates plays a woman, whose husband is molesting her daughter, and the state won't protect her when she reports it, so she decides to take the law into her own hands.
+Coincidentally, this is almost the same plot as Dolores Claiborne (1995), a movie, in which she would star.